Protected Structure Advice + Grants

 Are there grants available?

-The Department of Culture, Heritage and the Gaeltacht gives funding each year to local authorities to issue for grant-aided works to Protected Structures and buildings located in ACAs.
+The Department of Culture, Heritage and the Gaeltacht offers funding each year to local authorities to issue for grant-aided works to Protected Structures and buildings located in ACAs.
 Known as the Built Heritage Investment Scheme, the grant round is usually open to applications in the month of January.
-The grant round for 2018 is now closed and will be re-advertised in January 2019.
+The grant round for 2019 closed on January 31st.
+The next grant round will likely open in December 2019.

 Grant-aid typically requires 50% matching funds on the part of the owner/occupier and ranges between €2,500-€15,000 depending on the nature of the works.
 All works must be undertaken to best conservation practice and must have all necessary planning permissions/exemption certifications in order to qualify.

-Further information on the Built Heritage Investment Scheme 2018 and the Structures At Risk Fund 2018 is available here.
+Further information on both the Built Heritage Investment Scheme 2019 and the Historic Structures Fund 2019 is available here.

 Dublin City Council’s conservation grants and Structures at Risk circular can be viewed here.